phalcon/migrations/README.md

 What you need for quick start:

-*  Configuration file in root of your project (you can also pass them as parameters inside CLI environment)
+*  Configuration file (ex: `migrations.php`) in root of your project (you can also pass them as parameters inside CLI environment)
 *  Create database tables structure
 *  Execute command to generate migrations

 After that you can execute that migrations (run) in another environment to create same DB structure.

 ### Create configuration file

+Configuration filename can be whatever you want.

 ```php
 <?php